py-why/dowhy/docs/source/user_guide/causal_tasks/root_causing_and_explaining/distribution_change.rst

 Although the distribution of :math:`W` has changed as well, the method attributes the change almost completely to :math:`Z` with negligible scores for the other variables.
 This is in line with our expectations since we only altered the mechanism of :math:`Z`.

+The multiply-robust method works similarly:

+>>> attributions_robust = gcm.distribution_change_robust(causal_model, data_old, data_new, 'W')
+>>> attributions_robust
+{W: 0.012386916935751025, X: -0.0002994129507127999, Y: 0.006618489296759587, Z: 0.6448455410771148}

+As before, we estimate a large attribution score for :math:`Z`, and a score close to 0 for the other variables.
-Note that the unit of the scores depends on the used measure (see the next section).
+Note that the unit of the attribution scores depends on the used measure (see the next section).
+By default, ``distribution_change`` decomposes changes in the KL divergence to the original distribution, whereas ``distribution_change_robust`` decomposes changes in the mean of the target node :math:`W`.

 As the reader may have noticed, there is no fitting step involved when using this method.
 The reason is, that this function will call ``fit`` internally.
 To be precise, this function will